tiefaul/myblog/_posts/2024-11-27-Markdown-Converter.md

 ### Executing and Results

-Running the script is a simple as executing:
+Running the script is as simple as executing:

 ```bash
 python script_name.py # if using windows